prajnanBhuyan/GeekTrust/Set5/README.md

 2. Set a limit for the ballot rounds so that in an unfortunate event we don't go on going forever.

+3. A competing kingdom WILL compose a message for another competing kingdom and can posibbly be one of the 6 that the high priest decides to send out as understood by point 2 of **Rules to decide allegiance by a kingdom**:
+    *If the receiving kingdom is competing to be the ruler, they will not give their allegiance even if the message they received is correct.*

 ## License
 A short snippet describing the license (MIT, Apache etc)